-Not only are Australian Shepherds outstanding working dogs, but they’re attractive because of their colorful and lush coats.
-It’s why thousands of new owners gravitate to this breed every single year.
-However, one of the most common questions is whether these beautiful coats shed.
+Not only are Australian Shepherds outstanding working dogs, but they’re attractive due to their colorful yet lush coats.
+It’s why so many new owners gravitate to this breed every year.
+However, one common question is whether these beautiful coats shed.

-So, do Australian Shepherds shed?
-And, how much?
-Yes, Australian Shepherds shed a lot.
-In fact, Aussies have a coat that shed moderately all year round.
-However, shedding heavily increases during spring time, as they need to get shed their thick and heavy winter coats, in preparation for warmer weather.
+Australian Shepherds are heavy shedding dogs.
+Aussies have a coat that’ll shed moderately all year round.
+However, the shedding heavily increases during spring, as they need to get shed their thick and heavy winter coats, in preparation for warmer weather.

-For this reason, if you’re ultra-sensitive to dander (dog equivalent of dandruff), it may be a better idea to opt for a hypoallergenic dog instead.
+So, if you’re hyper-sensitive to dander (dog equivalent of dandruff), it may be a better idea to opt for a hypoallergenic dog instead.
 Having trouble picking one?
 Here’s a list of 55 hypoallergenic dog breeds.
 You’re bound to find one you like!

 When you decide to keep a dog, such as the Australian Shepherd, you’ll likely spend a lot of time around the dog.
 They’re not called “velcro dogs” for no reason.
-More often than not, the dog will be shedding.
+More often than not, the Aussie will be shedding.
 But why is this important?

 Many people, roughly 10% to 20% of the population, are allergic to dogs.
-However, they’re not really allergic to dogs – but rather to “dander” produced by dogs.
-Think of dander as dandruff on dogs.
+To clarify, they’re not really allergic to dogs, per se.
+People are allergic to the “dander” produced by dogs.
+Just think of dander as dandruff on dogs.

-As an Australian Shepherd starts to shed, the dander is also released into the surrounding environment.
-These allergens can really be troublesome especially in an enclosed environment.
+As an Australian Shepherd starts to shed, the dander is also released into the environment.
+These allergens can really be troublesome, especially in an enclosed environment.
 And if you have rugs or carpet in your house, expect the dander to build up in the home.

 1. You can opt for a hypoallergenic dog, which are dogs that either don’t shed or rarely shed.
 Sure, this may not 100% solve your allergy problem – but it’s probably the best you can do.